andrewrgoss/andrewrgoss.com/content/post/elt_data_pipelining_snowflake.md

 <img src="https://miro.medium.com/max/2249/1*mgdbadQNEDZWOHGjGN-o6Q.png">

-<p class="custom_blockquote"><sub>Image courtesy: https://docs.snowflake.net/manuals/user-guide/streams.html</sub></p>
+<p class="custom_blockquote"><sub>Image courtesy: <a href="https://docs.snowflake.net/manuals/user-guide/streams.html" target=_>https://docs.snowflake.net/manuals/user-guide/streams.html</a></sub></p>

 ## Snowflake Tasks
 A Snowflake Task is such an object that can schedule an SQL statement to be automatically executed as a recurring event.

 Yes, I use “an” SQL statement for each task.
 Currently, this is an limitation of Snowflake Tasks.
 Hopefully in the future updates it will support a transaction will proper `BEGIN` and `COMMIT` keywords so that we can execute a series of SQL statements in a transaction, and utilizing a task to schedule this transaction.

-Despite there is such an limitation, Snowflake does provide approaches for multiple SQL statement scheduling, which is called <b>Task Tree</b>.
+Despite the fact that there is such an limitation, Snowflake does provide approaches for multiple SQL statement scheduling, which is called <b>Task Tree</b>.
 As its name, we can define multiple tasks in a tree structure.
 Several tips:

 * A task can have multiple tasks as its offsprings, so the offsprings tasks will be executed when the parent task is finished.